 For shallow depth of field in daylight.

-The Arri Alexa FAQ recommends ND Filters with a far-red cut off filter on digital cameras:
+Arri recommends ND Filters with a far-red cut off filter on digital cameras:

 While traditional ND filters work great for film, for digital cameras we recommend the use of ND filters that have a built-in far-red cut-off.
 Such filters are available from a number of manufacturers, often called “ND filters with an IR-cut off”.
 A single filter that combines an ND and a far-red cut off generally yields better results and fewer reflections than a traditional ND filter stacked on top of a separate IR cut off filter.